jvincent-mongodb/skunkworks/README.md

-The afore mentioned second tool could take the newly minted Dockerfiles and confirm that they includes the required dependencies to run each of the code examples on a given docs page or even product, such that there will be a common test container for multiple code examples,but that is beyond the scope of this Skunkworks project.
+The afore mentioned second tool could take the newly minted Dockerfiles and confirm that they includes the required dependencies to run each of the code examples on a given docs page or even product section, such that there will be a common test container for multiple code examples,but that is beyond the scope of this Skunkworks project.